Kamlesh-62/Java-Foundation/Java_OOP_guide2.markdown

   - **Multilevel Inheritance**: A class inherits from a subclass, forming a chain (e.g., A → B → C).
   - Java does **not** support multiple inheritance (inheriting from multiple superclasses) for classes to avoid complexity, but interfaces (discussed later) address this.
 - **Super Keyword**: Used to access superclass constructors (`super()`) or methods (`super.methodName()`).
-- **Overriding**: A subclass can provide a specific implementation of a superclass method using the same [signature] (./Java-core.markdown).
+- **Overriding**: A subclass can provide a specific implementation of a superclass method using the same [ signature ](./Java-core.markdown).

 ### Key Points
 - Inheritance models “is-a” relationships (e.g., a `TextBook` is a `Book`).